rhizomatics/signalk-einklabel-genai-plugin/README.md

 ### CAUTION

 Be careful with GenAI generated content, it will often be very good but may be prone to hallucinations or omissions.

+### Testing on your server

+If you don't already have an AI account, get a [free API key from OpenRouter](https://openrouter.ai/openrouter/free) - set the _model_ to one of the [specific free models](https://openrouter.ai/openrouter/free), or `openrouter/free`, OpenRouter's free-tier routing alias, although note you will get a random model every time it is called, some of which are specialized (e.g. "content safety") and will not generate an image.
+Free models may not lookup web pages or APIs, so guess things like weather, and the image quality will likely be much poorer than using a mainstream LLM.

+Use the `esl-cli` CLI to see generated prompts or create test PNGs.

+### Customizing Prompts

+Prompts have the same template syntax as the SVG images, so the weather forecast will give the current GPS position, and the length and type of boat.

+All prompts also get a generated appendix to the prompt that gives details about the eInk label, including manufacturer, name, pixel height and width, colour range, and the description provided in the main plugin.

 ## Installation